input-output-hk/cardano-node-wiki/docs/getting-started/understanding-config-files.md

 ### Update parameters

-This protocol version number gets used by block producing nodes as part of the system for agreeing on and synchronising protocol updates.
-You just need to be aware of the latest version supported by the network.
-You don't need to change anything here.
+This protocol version number is used by block-producing nodes as part of the system for agreeing on and synchronizing protocol updates.
+You just need to be aware of the latest versions supported by the network.
+You don't need to change anything here:

 	  "LastKnownBlockVersion-Alt": 0,
 	  "LastKnownBlockVersion-Major": 2,